 Baetge also teaches yoga at Golds Gym in Garapan at 8:30 on Monday and Friday morning, and Monday evening at 6:15 pm.

 Baetge is also available for workshops and private lessons, and she can teach yoga for 3-6 year olds.
 She can also do yoga for small groups or for children at any location.
-Baetge can be contacted at yogawavesaipan@gmail.com This e-mail address is being protected from spambots.
-You need JavaScript enabled to view it .
+Baetge can be contacted at yogawavesaipan@gmail.com .